-If the one-year minimum holding period condition is not met (but the other Conditions for the application of the dividend received deduction regime are met), the capital gains realised upon the disposal of the New Shares by Belgian resident companies are taxable at a separate corporate income tax rate of 25.50%7.
-As of assessment year 2019 (for financial years starting as of 1 January 2018) this separate rate may be reduced to 20.40% for certain SMEs.
+If the one-year minimum holding period condition is not met (but the other Conditions for the application of the dividend received deduction regime are met), the capital gains realised upon the disposal of the New Shares by Belgian resident companies are taxable at a separate corporate income tax rate of 25.50%.
+This separate rate may be reduced to 20.40% for certain SMEs.
 This separate rate will be abolished as of assessment year 2021 (for financial years starting as of 1 January 2020).